klashdevelopment/Mika-Roblox/docs/index.md

 Alrighty!
 No problem.
 I personally use Fluxus (fluxteam.net, not ANYTHING ELSE) You can choose from some below (**Click "LinkVertize" or "LV", NOT "LV Installer" or "LinkVertize Intaller"**)

+If you need to rollback roblox to use one, follow these instructions [in this video.](https://www.youtube.com/watch?v=1kLGEQHzjZs) Install the msix, and then follow the fiddler steps.
+Roblox recently patched msix and this spoof is a workaround.

 | Name | Download | Features | Reason to use |
 | --- | --- | --- | --- |
 | [Mikan](https://mika.fly.dev) | [Web Client](https://mika.fly.dev)([Web Source](https://github.com/klashdevelopment/Mikan)) [Windows Client](https://github.com/klashdevelopment/Mikan-Desktop/releases/latest)([Windows Source](https://github.com/klashdevelopment/Mikan-Desktop)) | **SCRIPT EDITOR ONLY** | Custom-made script editor, fully open sourced. |